xtuc/docs/guides/getting-started/index.md

 A browser should open at http://localhost:8080/arena/1, displaying the Byte Arena visualization, where you'll find your agent.

+As you can see, our agent is still pretty basic, moving randomly and not trying to avoid any obstacles.

+> TODO: change this video with the new one (ba-sample-agent.mp4)
 <video controls="controls" muted style="width: 100%; height: auto; margin: 1em 0;">
     <source type="video/mp4" src="https://s3.eu-central-1.amazonaws.com/bytearena-public/hexagon60.mp4"></source>
     <p>Your browser does not support the video element.</p>